11 Top-Rated Tourist Attractions in Livorno

 A Shore Excursion from Livorno

 Many cruise passengers take advantage of a day in Livorno to see the Leaning Tower and other attractions in nearby Pisa.
-But you can see even more with a well-planned tour, such as the Pisa and Florence Private Day Trip.
-Specially designed as a shore excursion for cruise passengers, this tour meets you at the ship and guarantees you'll return on time.
+But you can see even more with a well-planned guided tour.
+Specially designed as a shore excursion for cruise passengers, tour operators meets you at the ship and guarantees you'll return on time.

 After a stop to see the cathedral, baptistery, and Leaning Tower of Pisa, you'll have a scenic ride through the rolling countryside of Tuscany.
 Once in Florence there is time to explore sights such as Piazza del Duomo, with the Cathedral of Santa Maria del Fiore and Baptistery, Santa Maria Novella, Piazza della Signoria, and the Palazzo Vecchio.